hgaren/aliengo_reinforcement_learning/README.md

 # Instructions: Aliengo Standing-up Task using Reinforcement Learning, Integration of ROS-Gazebo, Openai and Tensoflow.

+Four legged robot Aliengo is implemented in simulation environment to teach standing-up task by using Deep Reinforcement learning.

 * Openai-Ros-Gazebo is implemented from https://bitbucket.org/theconstructcore/openai_ros.git